ryan-carpenter/Encode-Sans/docs/17-finishing/README.md

 Goals:
 - PR as a single variable font, removing the script setup to split fonts by widths in preprocessing (this can just be done with the FontTools Instancer)
+- Simplify build
-- Simplify build.
-E.g. probably implment designspace fixes directly to primary Glyphs source, and remove that step from build.
+  - [x] implement designspace fixes directly to primary Glyphs source, and remove that step from build.
-- Pass as many FontBakery checks as possible
+  - [x] fix `notdef` – currently this is not building into the proper `.notdef` glyph
+- Set up a proper STAT table with statmake
 - Set `name` table as well as possible
-- Set up a proper STAT table with statmake
 - Smallcaps separated into a separate family & PR
-- Static fonts autohinted and put into `static` subfolder for PR
+- Static fonts autohinted and put into `static` subfolder for PR (Maybe?
+This requirement is in dispute recently...)
-- fix `notdef` – currently this is not building into the proper `.notdef` glyph

-Dz ǅ ǲ Dz
+- Pass as many FontBakery checks as possible

 ### Smallcap fixes